CHENGBO97/Creative-Portfolio/Unity Games/README.md

-# Eye of the universe
+# Eye of The Universe

 This is an eye made up of multi-colored mountains sitting in the universe.
 When food falls from the sky, points are added to everything except cheese!!
 Players will advance when they reach enough points.